 Our drivers will be transporting you this morning to Rome Fiumicino Airport.

 Your accommodation are Poggio alle Trese, a 17th century villa, nestled along the border of Tuscany and Umbria, near the town of Chiusi (Tuscany).
-The villa boasts two kitchens, several lounge areas, a grand dining hall, a cozy breakfast hall, beautiful sleeping rooms decorated with family antiques, a swimming pool, several outdoor patios, plus a barbecue “house”, gazebo, wisteria-covered aperitivo terrace and so much more… View photos of Villa Poggio alle Trese here.
+The villa boasts two kitchens, several lounge areas, dining hall, breakfast hall, sleeping rooms decorated with family antiques, swimming pool, outdoor patios, barbecue “house”, gazebo, wisteria-covered aperitivo terrace and so much more… View photos of Villa Poggio alle Trese here.

-- A $500 deposit is required to reserve your space on this trip
+- $500 deposit is required to book your space on this tour

 - Group transportation by private van service to/from Rome Fiumicino Airport on arrival and departure dates.
 Please note that although group transportation is only provided to/from the airport in Rome, some of our guests choose to extend their stay in Italy before and/or after the trip.
 After you’ve registered, we’re happy to provide contact information for our favorite hotels in Florence, Rome and Venice – as well as a link to book train tickets.

 - Private van service to/from all towns and sites included in the itinerary

 - All abundant breakfasts, featuring fresh-baked Tuscan pastries, organic sheeps’ milk yogurt, local cheeses, seasonal fruits, organic cereal, fresh eggs and cold cuts plus Italian caffè, cappuccino and herbal teas.

 - All regionally inspired dinners with local wines

 - Most lunches